0branch/boron/doc/UserManualGL.md

 [glUniform3fv][glUniform].

     view-uniform
-		uniform-name  word!
+        location    int!/word!
         point       get-word! that references a vec3!.
         /dir        Treat point as a directional vector.

 Using the *dir* option will only transform the point by the upper 3x3 portion of the view matrix.